abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 renunciation, which needs to be cultivated at all times.
 Internal renunciation means we’re not desperately holding on to circumstances, moods and feelings.
 Giving up material things is not that difficult.
-When we give up our moods, views, opinions, and preferences we are striking more at the heart of renunciation.
+When we give up our moods, views, opinions, and preferences, we are striking more at the heart of renunciation.

 We learn to bring this quality of renunciation into our daily lives and